20 Fastest-Growing Careers (2024)

 - Liberal arts to STEM or business electives.

 No one has ever been able to predict the future, not even the BLS.
-And numerical data can be deceptive if it's read as anything other than speculation.
+Numerical data can be deceptive if it's read as anything other than speculation.
 So perhaps examining the recent past for patterns that either appeal to or horrify us is the best way to guide ourselves into the unknown.